Elijah2424/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that displays all users and their home directories, sorted by users.
+A shell script that creates a file